msisk23/MPC_Project/README.md

-# MPC_Project
+## Building a secure communication layer for Multi-Party Comptuing - Project Description

-Repo for EC528 MPC Project
+## Visions and Goals of the Project